 Accredited by the Accreditation Council on Optometric Education.

 243 N. Lindbergh Blvd.,

 Direct supervised patient care, as well as clinical attending experiences, will be completed at Community Eye Clinic.
 The resident will participate in seminars and local optometric society continuing education meetings.

 Teaching involves supervision of fourth year professional students.
 The resident will work closely with the clinic director and clinical externs.

 The resident, under the guidance of the Program Coordinator, will create a lecture for students and publish case reports.
 The resident will be encouraged to participate in poster and paper sessions at national optometric meetings.

 - Deliver clinical services at a level which is satisfactory to the faculty, Program Coordinator, and the Directory of Residency Programs.

 - Maintain a record of patient names and associated information

-- Submit an abstract to the American Academy of Optometry Residents Day Program or other national meeting.
+- Submit an abstract to a national or regional meeting.

 - Deliver one presentation to fourth year optometry externs.